 Original sin and the legacy of shame

 In Judaism the original sin was when Adam disobeyed God and ate the fruit of the tree of knowledge of good and evil.
-The arising of self-will is seen to be at the root of mankind’s suffering and mortality.
+The arising of self-will is at the root of mankind’s suffering and mortality.
 However no one seems to understand why God warned Adam not to commit that particular deed: “The day that you eat of the tree of the knowledge of good and evil you will die.”
-Most people assume that “good and evil” refers to right and wrong, but the Hebrew words actually mean good and ill; that is, the knowledge that some things are desirable and other things are to be feared.
-But one only desires and fears things if one “knows” herself as separate and mortal, and “knows” things as existing outside of herself; therefore, it was Adam’s knowledge of himself as mortal which condemned him to mortality.
-As I have explained above, the Buddhist term samjna means the knowledge of differences: attaching oneself to ideas of benign or malignant, of good or ill.
+Most people assume that “good and evil” refers to right and wrong, but the Hebrew words actually mean good and ill; that is, the knowledge that some things are beneficial and other things are harmful.
+But we only desire and fears things if we “know” ourselves as separate and mortal, and “know” things as existing outside of ourselves.
+Therefore, it was Adam’s knowledge of himself as mortal which condemned him to mortality.
+As I mentioned above, the Buddhist term samjna means the knowledge of differences.
+Samjna is the mind attaching itself to ideas of beneficial or harmful for my self, of good or ill for my self.
 This knowledge is the poisonous fruit which traps us in a mortal body.

 Edward Conze (1975) mentions the sin of self-will, writing: “Yes and no are not reflections of actual fact, but of the attitudes of self-willed individuals.”
 In a discussion of “signs” (laksana or lakshana—also called marks or characteristics), Conze says that bad actions follow the recognition of things as different from ourselves and different from each other: